AuraCatPerpinya/openweather-apis-wrapper/README.md

 </div>
 <br/>

-A simple, TypeScript-first wrapper for
-[OpenWeather APIs](https://openweathermap.org/), with (partially) customizable caching
+A simple, TypeScript-first wrapper for the [OpenWeather APIs](https://openweathermap.org/), with (partially) customizable caching